umcconnell/umcconnell.github.io/src/posts/2021-03-13-fibonacci-rust.md

 performant and can become too slow to calculate for larger inputs.
 The memoized solution is interesting, in that it combines the conciseness of the recursive approach with a greater speed.
-The standard approach, on the other hand, seems to be the most performant, but it is arguably the least elegant.
+The standard approach, on the other hand, seems to be the fastest, but it is arguably the least elegant.

-Finally, the iterator solution appears to be by far the most versatile while at the same time being very performant.
+Finally, the iterator solution appears to be by far the most versatile while at the same time being very fast.
 Additionally, it allows the user to work with the sequence in a very convenient way, e.g. by filtering, mapping, etc.

 Overall, it becomes clear that iterators are a very versatile and performant aspect of Rust, that are also worth considering in other languages such as